ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 manipulation of CMW payloads: one for the Golang ecosystem ([](https://github.com/veraison/cmw)), and one for Rust ([](https://github.com/veraison/rust-cmw)).
-The implementations cover all the features presented in this draft.
+These implementations cover all the features presented in this draft.
 The maturity level is alpha.
 The license is Apache 2.0.
 The developers can be contacted on the Zulip channel: